-(We join Mack Ore in this tale as a skinny teenager, living out his student ministry experience under the hardcore youth pastor known only as “Slick”)
+(an excerpt from “Death By Breakfast: The Memoirs of the Rev. Mack Ore.”
+We join young Mack in this tale as a skinny teenager, living out his student ministry experience under the hardcore youth pastor known only as “Slick”)

 Later that fall, our church board voted to expand the youth budget to pay for the free donuts Slick wanted to hand out at our first See You at the Pole event.
 The irony of the concept had not yet struck me: praying in public to be seen in spite of Jesus’ words to the contrary in the Sermon on the Mount.
 Of course, maybe our Personal Lord and Savior never anticipated the evangelistic force of crème-filled donuts eaten around the stars and stripes.
 If he had, he probably would’ve added a footnote to those rather restrictive prayer instructions.

 Our first time praying around the flagpole earned mixed but memorable results.
 Slick picked me up at 6:30 am sharp.
 Already seated in the van was Amber Morgan, a senior that smelled like honeysuckle and whose bangs cascaded in curls of golden glory.
 Ministry leadership apparently came with more benefits than those found in the bakery.

 “What’s your favorite kind of donut?”
 I asked her.

 “Ummm,” she said.

 “Mine’s Boston Kreme.
 I like the pudding inside better than the white icing.”

 I bet if you married me, I could change your mind.
 You should try a Kruller, that’s a solid starter donut…